 We provide support to mine victims and their families throughout Armenia, to help them deal with their multiple economic, legal, administrative and physical challenges.
 We address their issues working jointly with the Armenian Red Cross and the Armenian Center for Humanitarian Demining and Expertise.
-In conjunction with the Fuller Center for Housing in Armenia, we provided 14 loans in 2017 for families of mine victims to renovate their houses.
-Also this year, we provided grants to help 27 families of mine victims launch incomegenerating activities.
+In conjunction with the Fuller Center for Housing in Armenia, in 2018 we provided 22 interest-free loans for families of mine victims to renovate their houses.
+Also in 2018, we provided grants to help 37 families of mine victims launch incomegenerating activities, 3 families to cover interest on business micro-credits and 2 highly vulnerable families to meet the most pressing needs.